-Tutorial to learn how to use the bulb mode on a camera
+Tutorial to learn how to use bulb mode on a camera

-In this tutorial we will learn what the bulb mode is, and also how to use it.
+In this tutorial, we will learn what bulb mode is and how to use it.

 It allows you to control the exposure time while shooting.
-You press the shutter release button to open the shutter, and it will remain open until you release the button.
+When you press the shutter release button to open the shutter, it will remain open until you release the button.

-Generally, A tripod is mandatory to avoid motion blurring for bulb mode.
-The use of a remote control will also be very convenient to prevent the movements of the camera.
-In addition, pressing the shutter release will be more manageable.
+A tripod or a remote control is mandatory for avoiding motion blurring when in bulb mode, plus pressing the shutter release will be more manageable.
 Press once to open the shutter.
 It will close only when you press the button again.

-In order to access this mode, set the exposure to M (manual) and increase the exposure time to the maximum.
-Than after the shutter speed of 30 seconds the camera will switch to the bulb mode.
+Set the exposure to M (manual) and increase the exposure time to the maximum.
+After a shutter speed of 30 seconds, the camera will switch to bulb mode.

 This mode allows us to photograph scenes requiring exposure of more than 30 seconds.

-We usually use it to take photos at night, capture fireworks, lightning, or for the purpose light painting.
-Some photographers also use it during the daytime for different kinds of pictures.
-For example, to shoot water streams and make the water look silky smooth and magical or to photograph the moving clouds in the sky.
+We usually use it to take photos at night, capture fireworks, lightning, or for the purpose of light painting.
+Some photographers use it during the daytime for taking different kinds of pictures, such as water streams, making the water look silky smooth and magical, or photographing moving clouds in the sky.

 These filters are numbered, which indicates the degree of opacity of the filter, and it also corresponds to the multiplier value of the exposure time.
 It is possible to assemble several filters together, but if you do that, you will run the risk of vignetting.